-Be then like the Holy Child Jesus in your thoughts, in your words, and in your actions.
+"Be then like the Holy Child Jesus in your thoughts, in your words, and in your actions."

 Dynamic presiders and beautiful music enhance our monthly Eucharistic liturgies.
 Students play roles as readers, cantors, choir members, altar servers, gift bearers, and Eucharistic ministers, as well as the all-important role of being the liturgical assembly.

 Dean of Students

-Assistant Dean of Students
+Associate Dean of Students